 The “Carrie Hunter-Tate Award” honors the memory of this former officer of the National Association of Student Anthropologists (NASA).
 Carrie energetically devoted her time and talents to NASA until her untimely death in 1995.
 To honor the spirit with which she dedicated herself to the profession of anthropology, NASA has established the “Carrie Hunter-Tate Award,” to be bestowed upon student anthropologists with similar enthusiasm for service to the profession.

 The judgment criteria for this award are split equally between academic and professional achievements.
-Examples of academic achievements include– but are not limited to–class performance, receipt of academic scholarships and awards, publications and presentations, and, scholarly research.
+Examples of academic achievements include – but are not limited to – class performance, receipt of academic scholarships and awards, publications and presentations, and, scholarly research.
 Examples of professional achievement include–but are not limited to–service within professional organizations or departments, leadership positions within student anthropological groups, and community service in which anthropological issues are brought to the public’s attention.
-This award is worth $500 to assist in travel expenses to the AAA conference.
+The award provides $500 to assist with travel expenses to the AAA conference as well as a reimbursement of basic conference registration fees (not workshops).

-All anthropology students and all members of the National Association of Student Anthropologists (excluding currently elected or appointed NASA Officers) are eligible.
+All anthropology students who are members of the National Association of Student Anthropologists (excluding currently elected or appointed NASA Officers) are eligible.
 Non-members may apply for the Carrie Hunter-Tate, but must join NASA prior to receiving the award if selected.

 Undergraduates, graduates, and all international students are encouraged to apply for these awards.